Vehicle-to-grid backup coverage introduction

 - Enter the building’s critical load (kW) and your target outage duration (hours), then select Estimate Coverage.

-These terms show up in utility programs, charger specifications, and microgrid studies.
+These vehicle-to-grid terms appear in charger specifications, utility programs, and microgrid studies.
 The calculator uses them in the following way:

 - Usable battery capacity (kWh): The portion of the battery you are willing and allowed to use for backup.
 Some vehicles reserve a buffer that is not accessible.